-This post may contain affiliate links.
+This post contains affiliate links.
+Please see our disclosure policy.

 Make This Sourdough Discard Bread In Under 2 Hours!

-If you don't want to bake your bread immediately once it's risen, you can pop it in the refrigerator for up to 24 hours.
-Just put the whole bowl in the fridge, covered with a plastic bag or some cling wrap to stop it drying out.
+If you don’t want to bake your bread immediately once it’s risen, you can pop it in the refrigerator for up to 24 hours.
+Just put the whole bowl in the fridge, covered with some plastic wrap to stop it drying out.
+This is a great idea if you want to have it freshly baked for dinner for example or when you first wake up.

-When you want to bake it, let it sit out on the kitchen counter for around 30 minutes before it goes in the oven (so take it out when you turn on the oven to preheat).
+When you want to bake it, let it sit out on the kitchen counter for around 30 minutes before you shape it and bake it (so preheat the oven when you take it out of the fridge).

 Want To Give Your Sourdough Discard Loaf A Flavor Boost?

 You can add lots of different flavor combinations to this sourdough discard loaf.
-It's up to you whether you go sweet or savory.
-Some of my favorite ways to add flavors to this loaf include:
+It’s up to you whether you go sweet or savory.
+It’s best to add the inclusions to the dough when you first mix it, that way you can leave it alone to rise rather than have to disturb it to add in the flavors.
+Some of my favorite inclusions for this sourdough discard loaf are:

-- Bacon & Cheese
+• Bacon & Cheddar Cheese

-- Olives (you can use whatever olives you love)
+• Olives (you can use whatever olives you love)

-- Chocolate chips and orange zest
+• Chocolate chips and orange zest

-- Cranberries and walnuts
+• Cranberries and walnuts

 Easy Sourdough Discard Bread